This is the multi-page printable view of this section.

 DL Queries (Description Logic)

-Owlery provides standard OWL DL query operations for reasoning over class hierarchies and relationships.
+Owlery provides standard OWL DL query operations for reasoning over class hierarchies and relationships using Manchester syntax.

 Subclasses

-Get all subclasses of a named class or class expression.
+Get subclasses of a named class or class expression.

 Parameters:

-direct: true for direct subclasses only (default: false)
+direct (query): true for direct subclasses only (default: true)

 Superclasses

-Get all superclasses of a named class or class expression.
+Get superclasses of a named class or class expression.

 Equivalent Classes